scalastuff/json-parser/README.md

 ## Spray parser

-The parser ships with a built-in spray parser, targeting the spray AST:
+The parser ships with a built-in spray parser, targeting the spray-json AST:

 ```scala
   import spray.json.JsValue